TheDigitalVirus/goofy-os/README.md

 - **Mouse**: Click and drag to interact with windows
 - **Start Menu**: Click "Start" to launch applications
 - **Window Controls**: Drag windows by clicking and holding the title bar
-- **Applications**: Access Calculator, Notepad, and System Info from Start menu
+- **Applications**: Access Calculator, Notepad, File Manager, and System Info from Start menu

 ### Applications Guide